Related Posts

 Clinical trials evaluating the efficacy of peptide-based agents are ongoing for several zoonotic diseases, including Zika virus infection and Middle East respiratory syndrome (MERS).
 Preliminary results indicate promising outcomes, highlighting the potential effectiveness of these agents in managing zoonotic diseases.

-However, it is important to note that the effectiveness of peptide-based agents may vary depending on factors such as the specific pathogen targeted, peptide design, delivery method, and individual patient characteristics.
+However, it is essential to note that the effectiveness of peptide-based agents may vary depending on factors such as the specific pathogen targeted, peptide design, delivery method, and individual patient characteristics.
 Further research is needed to optimize their efficacy and determine their full potential in treating various zoonotic diseases.

 Evaluation of clinical trials and studies supporting their effectiveness